Milbank, SD Demographics

 A map of Milbank's Population by Race

-Of the 486 places in South Dakota, Milbank is the 22nd most populous.
+Milbank is ranked the 23rd most populous place in South Dakota, out of 485 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Milbank was ranked the 22nd most populous place in the 2020 Census.

 Milbank's White Population